duckdb/duckdb-web/docs/api/c/api.md

 ---
 Extended version of duckdb_open.
 Creates a new database or opens an existing database file stored at the given path.
+The instantiated database should be closed with 'duckdb_close'.

 #### Syntax